tkyaaronRM/tkyaaronRM.github.io/index.md

 Here are some of my Coding Projects:

 **🎲 Magic 8-Ball**
-A fun Python script that simulates the classic Magic 8-Ball toy, providing random answers to your yes-or-no questions
+A fun micro:bit script that simulates the classic Magic 8-Ball toy, providing random answers to your yes-or-no questions

 **🧮 BMI Calculator**
 An application that calculates Body Mass Index based on user input, helping understand health metrics through code.